-Over the years, residents of Murray Hill have sought to preserve the character of the neighborhood, advocating successfully for zoning regulating the height of mid-block buildings and defeating a city proposal to widen 35th and 36th Streets, which would have destroyed the stoops of row houses on those blocks and resulted in increased traffic congestion.
+Over the years, residents of Murray Hill have fought to preserve the character of the neighborhood, advocating successfully for zoning regulating the height of mid-block buildings, and defeating a city proposal to widen 35th and 36th Streets which would have destroyed the stoops of row houses on those blocks resulting in increased traffic congestion.

-Following Historic District landmark designation, P&D worked tirelessly on two successful campaigns to extend recognition and protection to sections that were not included in the historic district.
-In October, 2003 a larger area, extending to East 39th Street and including the east side of Park Avenue, was listed on the State and National Registers of Historic Places.
-In March, 2004 LPC designated the Murray Hill Historic District Extensions, including a portion of the south side of East 36th Street and three properties on the southeast corner of East 37th Street and Lexington Avenue that had been omitted from the original historic district.
-After achieving landmark designation for the historic core of Murray Hill, P&D continues to monitor the historic district for violations and works with owners to maintain their properties in accordance with preservation guidelines.
+Following Historic District landmark designation, P&D worked tirelessly on two successful campaigns to extend recognition and protection to sections that were not included in the Historic District.
+In October, 2003, a larger area, extending to East 39th Street and including the east side of Park Avenue, was listed on the State and National Registers of Historic Places.
+In March, 2004, LPC designated the Murray Hill Historic District Extensions, including a portion of the south side of East 36th Street and three properties on the southeast corner of East 37th Street and Lexington Avenue that had been omitted from the original historic district.
+In February, 2013 one hundred fifty one additional buildings were added to the National Register of Historic Places and the boundaries on the National Register were expanded to include East 34th to East 39th Street from Madison Avenue to just west of Third Avenue.
+After achieving landmark designation for the historic core of Murray Hill, P&D continues to seek Historic Designation from the New York Landmarks Preservation Commission for the recently expanded area designated by the National Register of Historic Places.

 The Murray Hill Restriction, signed in 1847, restricts to this day development in Murray Hill.
 Click here to read the original Murray Hill Restriction.